AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/03_Concurrency.rst

        After.Go ("Main");
     end;

-In the above example, the Put_Line is placed in the accept statement.
+In the above example, the :ada:`Put_Line` is placed in the accept statement.
 Here's a possible execution trace, assuming a uniprocessor:

-1. At the begin of Main, task After is started and the main procedure is suspended.
+#.
+At the begin of :ada:`Main`, task :ada:`After` is started and the main
+   procedure is suspended.

-2. After reaches the accept statement and is suspended, since there is no pending call on the Go entry.
+#. :ada:`After` reaches the :ada:`accept` statement and is suspended, since
+   there is no pending call on the :ada:`Go` entry.

-3. The main procedure is awakened and executes the Put_Line invocation, displaying the string "Before".
+#.
+The main procedure is awakened and executes the :ada:`Put_Line` invocation,
+   displaying the string :ada:`"Before"`.

-4. The main procedure calls the Go entry.
-Since After is suspended on its accept statement for this entry, the call succeeds.
+#.
+The main procedure calls the :ada:`Go` entry.
+Since :ada:`After` is
+   suspended on its :ada:`accept` statement for this entry, the call succeeds.

-5. Tha main procedure is suspended, and the task After is awakened to execute the body of the accept statement.
-The actual parameter "Main" is passed to the accept statement, and the Put_Line invocation is executed.
-As a result, the string After: Main is displayed.
+#.
+The main procedure is suspended, and the task :ada:`After` is awakened to
+   execute the body of the :ada:`accept` statement.
+The actual parameter :ada:`"Main"` is passed to the :ada:`accept` statement, and the :ada:`Put_Line` invocation is executed.
+As a result, the string :ada:`"After: Main"` is displayed.

-6. When the accept statement is completed, both the After task and the main procedure are ready to run.
-Suppose that the Main procedure is given the processor.
-It reaches its end, but the local task After has not yet terminated.
+#.
+When the :ada:`accept` statement is completed, both the :ada:`After` task
+   and the main procedure are ready to run.
+Suppose that the :ada:`Main` procedure is given the processor.
+It reaches its end, but the local task :ada:`After` has not yet terminated.
 The main procedure is suspended.

-7. The After task continues, and terminates since it is at its end.
-The main procedure is resumed, and it too can terminate since its dependent task has terminated.
+#.
+The :ada:`After` task continues, and terminates since it is at its end.
+The
+   main procedure is resumed, and it too can terminate since its dependent task has terminated.

 The above description is a conceptual model; in practice the implementation can perform various optimizations to avoid unnecessary context switches.

 Selective Rendez-vous
 ---------------------

-The accept statement by itself can only wait for a single event (call) at a time.
-The select statement allows a task to listen for multiple events simultaneously, and then to deal with the first event to occur.
-This feature is illustrated by the task below, which maintains an integer value that is modified by other tasks that call Increment, Decrement, and Get:
+The :ada:`accept` statement by itself can only wait for a single event (call) at a time.
+The :ada:`select` statement allows a task to listen for multiple events simultaneously, and then to deal with the first event to occur.
+This feature is illustrated by the task below, which maintains an integer value that is modified by other tasks that call :ada:`Increment`, :ada:`Decrement`, and :ada:`Get`:

 .. code-block:: ada